RafalKucharskiPK/rafalkucharskipk.github.io/_research/others.md

 ---

-* Also, I co-laborated, yet did not supervised 4 PhD students of [Critical MaaS](http://smartptlab.tudelft.nl/projects/criticalmaas) project in TU Delft: Arjan de Ruijter ([his project](http://smartptlab.tudelft.nl/our-group/arjan-de-ruijter) ), Nejc Gerzinic ([his project](http://smartptlab.tudelft.nl/our-group/nejc-gerzinic)), Subodh Dubey and Peyman Ashkrof - with some I co-authored papers, for some I developed software for the needs of the thesis, yet they were not formally supervised by me.
+* Also, I co-laborated, yet did not supervised 4 PhD students of Critical MaaS project in TU Delft: Arjan de Ruijter, Nejc Gerzinic , Subodh Dubey and Peyman Ashkrof - with some I co-authored papers, for some I developed software for the needs of the thesis, yet they were not formally supervised by me.

 > Master/undergrad students